Sihan-Mao/service-call/README.md

 ## Shiny Dashboard

-The Dashboard is created for the purpose of visualizing
+The Dashboard is created for the purpose of visualizing:
-- temporal changes of total call numbers in different time span (**Day, Week, Month**)
+- temporal changes of total call numbers in different time span (**Day, Week, Month**),
+- spatial pattern of service call clustering at the level of communities.